Land Protection Projects

 - Partner with other land trusts on joint projects, or where AFT’s specialized assistance is sought

-- when the easement project involves some kind of innovation or novel provision that AFT is uniquely qualified to take on, or
+- When the easement project involves an innovation or novel provision that AFT is uniquely qualified to take on

 Because of AFT’s success advancing other entities that protect agricultural land, AFT can now engage in easement deals far more selectively—focusing on those that wouldn’t happen without AFT.
 But although the number of projects may be low, the strategic importance is high.